kennyfrc/cami.js/README.md

 Note: Lifecycle methods are part of the Light DOM.
 We do not implement the Shadow DOM in this library.
 While Shadow DOM provides style and markup encapsulation, there are drawbacks if we want this library to [interoperate with other libs](https://stackoverflow.com/questions/45917672/what-are-the-drawbacks-of-using-shadow-dom).

-### `createStore(initialState)`
+### `cami.store(initialState)`

-The `createStore` function is a fundamental part of Cami.js.
+The `cami.store` function is a fundamental part of Cami.js.
 It creates a new store with the provided initial state.
 The store is a singleton, meaning that if it has already been created, the existing instance will be returned.
 This store is a central place where all the state of your application lives.
 It's like a data warehouse where different components of your application can communicate and share data.

 This concept is particularly useful in scenarios where multiple components need to share and manipulate the same state.
 A classic example of this is a shopping cart in an e-commerce application, where various components like product listing, cart summary, and checkout need access to the same cart state.